AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 ## 3. Personal data and Privacy Policy

 3.1.
-AdGuard Mail has a strong [Privacy Policy](https://adguard-mail.com/privacy.html) that describes what data AdGuard Mail apps can collect and when.
-Another document — [Website & Cookies Privacy notice](https://adguard-mail.com/privacy/website.html) — explains in detail how AdGuard Software Limited handles your personal data in relation to your browsing of the Website.
+AdGuard Mail collects and processes limited user data and has a strong Privacy Notice available at [https://adguard-mail.com/privacy.html](https://adguard-mail.com/privacy.html) that explains in detail how AdGuard Software Limited handles your personal data in relation to your use of AdGuard Mail and your browsing of the Website.

 3.2.
-Before using AdGuard Mail, you acknowledge that you have read and understood our Privacy Policy, which explains the types of information we collect and process, and what may happen to that information, including, without limitation, how such information is shared and used.
+Before using AdGuard Mail, you acknowledge that you have read and understood our Privacy Notice, which explains the types of information we collect and process, and what may happen to that information, including, without limitation, how such information is shared and used.

-By installing and using AdGuard Mail, you agree to the present Terms and the terms and conditions of data processing by AdGuard Software Limited as set out in our Privacy Policy, which is available at the link above.
+By installing and using AdGuard Mail, you agree to the present Terms and the terms and conditions of data processing by AdGuard Software Limited as set out in our Privacy Notice, which is available at the link above.

 3.3.
 AdGuard Software Limited shall receive and process certain data to fulfill our obligations set forth in these Terms and to provide you with the functionality of AdGuard Mail.
 The data we process depends on the operating system for which the Software is designed.
 Such data may be considered personal data in accordance with the laws of certain territories and countries.
 We take the protection of your personal data seriously and process it in accordance with applicable data protection laws.
 You can read more about our data processing practices in our Privacy Policy.